galon7/web_project_3/README.md

 **New skills**

-* In this project I learned how to use Figma, CSS grid, use external fonts, optimize images, publish on GitHub pages and more.
+* In this very early project I learned how to use Figma, CSS grid, external fonts, optimize images, publish on GitHub pages and more.

 **Website**